Technical Documentation

 OptionDescription

---chain <name>Chain to use: base, avalanche, or base-sepolia
+--chain <name>Chain to use: base or avalanche

---key <hex>Private key override (default: from config)
+--key <hex>Private key override instead of encrypted local secrets

---jsonOutput as JSON for scripting
+--jsonStructured JSON output for scripting

---helpShow help for any command
+--help, -h, helpShow help for any command or subcommand

---versionShow CLI version
+--versionShow the CLI version

 Setup